OlivierJoris/Martist/README.md

-# INFO0004-Project2
+# Martist
-Third project of the object-oriented programming project
+Program that randomly generates an image using mathematical expressions made in C++.
+This project was made as part of the course *Object-oriented programming projects* given by Laurent Mathy at the University of Liège during the academic year 2020-2021.